vanillartwork/ciel_zh-Hans/README.md

 > **Unofficial fan project.** This project is not affiliated with, endorsed by, or authorized by GUST or KOEI TECMO.
 >
 > **The game itself is not distributed with this project.** Please make sure that you legally own and have installed the game before using the patch.
+To buy game, go [here](https://store.steampowered.com/app/1477480).
 >
 > **This patch is entirely free of charge**, intended for personal study and exchange only.
 Nobody is authorized to sell it, and any charge made for it has nothing to do with this project — please do not pay.
 If you find someone charging for it in this project's name, please report it to the project authors.
 >